Skip to main content

 Emma Hubbell

 Shortly after graduating, Emma was hired as a Game Developer at Grover Gaming, located in Greenville, North Carolina.
+Following that position, she went back to get her Masters of Computer Science at Southern Connecticut State University.

 Josh Rigsby photo